wlg1/wlg1.github.io/ch3.md

 <span style="color:silver">
 **Composing neurons to get circuit gates**

-Now that we identified how to describe directions in the latent space in terms of neurons, we’ll further describe how these neurons relate to each other.
-In section 2, we used the spatial perspective and transformations; now, we look at it the perspective of analogies that complex systems move towards, relating them to show they are describing the same system from two different perspectives (or models), each with its own pros/cons when it comes to interpretation.
+In section 2, we described how features are related to one another from the perspective of transformations in latent space; in this section, we will look at feature relationships from the perspective of neuron circuits.
+These two types of models reveal different hidden aspects of feature relationships, and have their own pros/cons when it comes to interpretation.
-Then we’ll see how composability makes NN better than other techniques, and also is related to its Universality in function approximation

 Techniques: